MurphyAdam/Flask-chatbot/README.md

 Flask-chatbot is a small PWA that is trained with the [Python Chatterbot](https://chatterbot.readthedocs.io/en/stable/).

-This app also contains the source code by which you can train a it on your Massanger chat.
+This app also contains the source code by which you can train your bot on your Massanger chat.

 [Live demo](https://flask-chatbotx.herokuapp.com/).